IYT MASTER OF YACHTS 200GT OR RYA YACHTMASTER - BRIDGING COURSE TO THE AUSTRALIAN MASTER <24M NEAR COASTAL

 Requirements for the issue of a (Master <24m Near Coastal) Certificate of Competency:

-- A Certificate III in Maritime operations (Superyacht Crew Academy will provide theory qualification & transcript at the successful completion of the course).
+- Certificate III in Maritime operations (provided at the successful completion of the course).

-- A HLTAID003 certificate of competency Provide first aid
+- HLTAID003 statement of attainment Provide first aid.

-- A Long Range Marine Radio Operators Certificate of Proficiency.
+- Long Range Marine Radio Operators Certificate of Proficiency.
+(LROCP)

 Documented Sea Time - At least: